CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 The maximum period of time used to check if an Office 365 Group has been created.

 Change Conditions: Timeout value can be changed.
-Can cause performance issues, not recommended.
+Can cause performance issues, not recommended unless instructed by support.

 ### Default Document Library Name <a name="defdoclib"></a>
 {: .no_toc }
 Default Value: Documents

-When migrating Microsoft Teams and Microsoft Groups and the source platform is not Office 365 or SharePoint On Premise, documents will be migrated to this library
+When migrating Microsoft Teams and Microsoft Groups, documents will be migrated to this library

 ### Teams Direct Migration <a name="teamdirmig"></a>
 {: .no_toc }